apache/pulsar/site2/docs/sql-rest-api.md

 sidebar_label: REST APIs
 ---

-## Overview

-This describes the resources that make up the Presto REST API v1.
-If you have any problems or request, please create a Github issue to contact us.
+This section lists resources that make up the Presto REST API v1.

-## Current version
+## Request for Presto services

-All requests should use the v1 version of REST API to request the presto service.
-You need to use explicitly URL `http://presto.service:8081/v1` to request service.
+All requests should use Presto REST API v1 version to request the presto service.

-> Note
->
-> The `presto.service:8081` need to update to your real presto address when you are ready to send request.
+To request services, use explicit URL `http://presto.service:8081/v1`.
+When you send requests, you need to update `presto.service:8081` with your real presto address.

-Also, the header `X-Presto-User` is required when you send a `POST` request.
+`POST` requests require the `X-Presto-User` header.
+If you use authentication, you must use the same `username` that is specified in the authentication configuration.
+If you do not use authentication, you can specify anything for `username`.

 ```properties
 X-Presto-User: username
 ```

-> Note
->
-> The username have to have one if you are using authentication.
-If you are not, you can use anything like user, anonymous, and etc.

-For more information about headers, see the [PrestoHeaders](https://github.com/prestodb/presto/blob/master/presto-client/src/main/java/com/facebook/presto/client/PrestoHeaders.java)
+For more information about headers, see [PrestoHeaders](https://github.com/prestosql/presto/blob/master/presto-client/src/main/java/io/prestosql/client/PrestoHeaders.java).

 ## Schema

-You can type statement in the HTTP body.
-And all data is received as JSON that might contain a `nextUri` link.
-If there is no `nextUri` link, then the query is finished (either successfully completed or failed).
-Otherwise, keep requesting the `nextUri` link.
+You can use statement in the HTTP body.
+All data is received as JSON document that might contain a `nextUri` link.
+If the received JSON document contains a `nextUri` link, the request continues with the `nextUri` link until the received data does not contain a `nextUri` link.
+If a query completes successfully, no error is returned.
+However, if a query fails, an `error` field is displayed in `stats`.

-**Example**: Execute `show catalogs`.
+The following is an example of `show catalogs`.
+The query continues until the received JSON document does not contain a `nextUri` link.
+Since no `error` is displayed in `stats`, it means that the query complete successfully.

 ```powershell
 ➜  ~ curl --header "X-Presto-User: test-user" --request POST --data 'show catalogs' http://localhost:8081/v1/statement